Free money! Now that we’ve got your attention, discover how you can be rewarded with a cashback credit card.

 How can I compare cashback credit cards?

-As there are many different cashback credit cards on the market, it's important to compare your options before making a decision:
+As there are a few different cashback credit cards on the market, it's important to compare your options before making a decision:

 - Ineligible transactions.
 As mentioned, the cashback offer won't apply to all transactions.
 Cash advances (such as ATM withdrawals), some bill payments, gambling transactions and credit card fees are usually considered ineligible transactions.
 Don't waste your money using a credit card for these types of transactions if you're trying to get a cashback offer through your account spending.